VidyaSource/website/src/_content/blog/dark-mode-nextjs-tailwindcss-react-hooks.md

 it must execute before the browser paints the page, so it has to block interactivity.
 This contradicts everything you've ever read about script optimization.
 Conventional guidance dictates scripts should run in an asynchronous, parallel fashion in order to maximize [Web Vitals](https://web.dev/vitals/) and get the user up and running as soon as possible.
 That general guidance is accurate, but we need to make an exception for this particular script.
-It must execute quickly, or we will lose customers.
+Still, it must execute quickly, or we will lose customers.

 Our strategy for implementing Dark Mode will factor in potential user preferences specific to the Vidya website set in `localStorage`,